-Balancing her day between marketing, business development, and proposals, Sarah drives the Studio’s communication efforts as the head of marketing.
-Sarah works closely with new and current studio clients to explore creative partnership and project opportunities, act as liaison between their teams and the studio in the early project planning stages, and identify opportunities to amplify marketing and outreach efforts through studio channels near the end of the production cycle.
+Balancing her day between client services, proposals, business development, and marketing, Sarah works to ensure the highest possible success of projects by working with clients and FableVision’s production team.
+She also drives the Studio’s communication efforts as the head of marketing, and works to identify opportunities to amplify marketing and outreach efforts through studio channels.
 She holds a master’s degree in publishing and writing from Emerson College.
 Learn more about Sarah.

 Director of Art and Animation